NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: NewsInterview: An Interview Game

 \subsection{Game Simulation Results}

-We run our simulation for 200 interviews with four models as the interviewer: \texttt{gpt-4o}, \texttt{gpt-4o-mini}, \texttt{Llama-3.1-70b} and \texttt{Llama-3.1-8b}.
-For a source LLM, we used \texttt{gpt-4o} across all personas.
+We run our simulation for 450 interviews with four LLMs as the interviewer\footnote{\texttt{gpt-4o}, \texttt{gpt-4o-mini}, \texttt{Llama-3.1-70b} and \texttt{Llama-3.1-8b}} and \texttt{gpt-4o} for the source-LLM across all personas.
 Table \ref{tab:results_of_gameplay} compares the performance of LLMs across three conditions: the full game, a version without persuasion, and a version where sources do not withhold information.
 In the full game, where sources' responsiveness depends on persuasion and persona, the gpt-4o model performs the best, at 50.4\%.
-However, when persuasion is removed, performance only marginally improves across all models (e.g., Llama-3.1-70b reaches 45.5\%, while gpt-4o remains stable at 49.8\%), indicating that other aspects of the game (i.e. inferring which information the source has witheld) also pose a challenge.
-In the easiest condition, where no information withholding occurs, all models perform significantly better, with reward percentages reaching over 80\%, showing that withholding strategies are a major obstacle for current LLMs.
+However, when persuasion is removed, performance only marginally improves across all models (e.g., Llama-3.1-70b reaches 45.5\%, while gpt-4o remains stable at 49.8\%), indicating that other aspects of the game (i.e., inferring which information the source has witheld) also pose a challenge.
+In the easiest condition, where no information withholding occurs, all models perform significantly better, with reward percentages reaching over 80\%, showing that withholding is a major obstacle.

 Figure \ref{fig:extractions-by-persona} highlights the performance of gpt-4o across different source personas.
 The model achieves the highest information extraction from straightforward personas, while adversarial and defensive personas are the most challenging.
-Despite being harder to extract information from, adversarial sources are easier to persuade, as shown in Figure \ref{fig:average-persuasion-by-persona}.
+Despite being harder to extract information from, adversarial sources are easier to persuade (Figure \ref{fig:average-persuasion-by-persona}).

 Figure \ref{fig:extractions-over-time} explores how the reward (information extraction) changes over the course of an interview.
 The results show a declining trend in reward per conversational turn.
 However, the total reward accumulated over time (Figure \ref{fig:total-extractions-over-time}) increasesalmost linearly, showing that the LLMs continue to extract information, albeit at a slower rate.
 Together, these findings highlight the limitations of current LLMs in engaging with persuasive and strategic multi-turn interviews.
 While larger models like gpt-4o outperform smaller ones, they still exhibit significant gaps in persuasion and adaptive questioning, particularly when dealing with difficult personas.